Kopi luwak

 Kopi luwak, also known as civet coffee, is a coffee that consists of partially digested coffee cherries, which have been eaten and defecated by the Asian palm civet (Paradoxurus hermaphroditus).
 The cherries are fermented as they pass through a civet's intestines, and after being defecated with other fecal matter, they are collected.
-Asian palm civets are increasingly caught in the wild and traded for this purpose.
+These civets are increasingly caught in the wild and traded for this purpose.